The electricity price in focus

 The costs of transporting and distributing the electricity from the power plant to homes or companies are covered by the grid usage tariff.
 This includes the costs for the construction, operation and maintenance of the grids.
 These costs are incurred by the distribution system operators (lower grid levels: high, medium and low voltage) and by Swissgrid (highest grid level: extra high voltage).
 The costs for the ancillary services, which Swissgrid requires in order to operate the grid safely and efficiently, are also covered.

-New price component in 2024: In 2024, the electricity price will include the new «power reserve» tariff for the first time.
+Since 2024, the «power reserve» tariff has been included in the electricity price.
 This covers the costs of the measures taken by the federal government to increase the security of supply in winter.
 These measures include the hydropower reserve.
-According to StromVV, these costs must be charged via Swissgrid.
+According to the Electricity Supply Ordinance (ESO), these costs must be charged via Swissgrid.

-Of the total electricity price paid by end consumers, the costs for Swissgrid’s transmission system amount to just under 7 percent on average.
-A Swiss household like the one described will therefore pay about 92 Swiss francs in 2024.
-The costs for the power reserve amount to 54 Swiss francs.
+Of the total electricity price paid by end consumers, the costs for Swissgrid’s transmission system amount to just under 5 percent on average.
+A Swiss household like the one described will therefore pay about 64 Swiss francs in 2026.
+The costs for the power reserve amount to around CHF 18 and for the solidarised costs around CHF 2.
+The overall price of Swissgrid’s services will go down in 2027.

 Various electricity prices in Switzerland

 Swissgrid charges its tariffs, which are standardised throughout Switzerland, to the distribution system operators and end consumers directly connected to the transmission system.
-Electricity consumers do not receive a bill directly from Swissgrid.
-The distribution system operators' bills include Swissgrid’s costs.
-These are shown as grid usage tariffs, either separately or cumulated, along with the distribution system operators' grid costs.
+End consumers therefore do not receive a bill directly from Swissgrid.
+Swissgrid’s costs are included in the distribution system operators’ bills.
+They are shown as grid usage tariffs, either separately or cumulated, along with the distribution system operators’ grid costs.
 The grid usage tariff can vary depending on the region.
 For example, the topology of the supply region influences the level of expenditure for the expansion and maintenance of each distribution system.

 The energy tariff also varies depending on the region; some energy suppliers own power plants and supply their customers with electricity they produce themselves, while others buy electricity on the market or from an upstream supplier.
 The energy tariffs are completely independent of Swissgrid’s tariffs.